 Federal Loans are also an option to support programs for college students with learning disabilities.
 There are a myriad of resources that are either disability specific or directed generally towards college students with disabilities that offer funding.
 Grants are also prevalent that pertain to a variety of circumstances that this demographic might experience.

-As far as grants go, students with disabilities might also qualify for a variety of federal grant awards.
+As far as grants go, disabled college students might also qualify for a variety of federal grant awards.
 Many of these applications require the prospective students to fill out the FAFSA (Free Application for Federal Student Aid) form online.
-Some popular grants that may be applicable to students with disabilities include:
+Some popular grants that may be applicable to college students with disabilities include:

 - The Supplemental Educational Opportunity Grant